hashicorp/vault/website/source/docs/secrets/databases/oracle.html.md

 The Oracle Database Plugin does not live in the core Vault code tree and can be found at its own git repository here: [hashicorp/vault-plugin-database-oracle](https://github.com/hashicorp/vault-plugin-database-oracle)

+For linux/amd64, pre-built binaries can be found at [the releases page](https://releases.hashicorp.com/vault-plugin-database-oracle)

 Before running the plugin you will need to have the the Oracle Instant Client library installed.
 These can be downloaded from Oracle.
-The libraries will need to be placed in the default library search path or somewhere defined in the `LD_LIBRARY_PATH` environment variable.
+The libraries will need to be placed in the default library search path or defined in the ld.so.conf configuration files.

+If you are running Vault with [mlock enabled](/docs/configuration/index.html#disable_mlock), you will need to enable ipc_lock capabilities for the plugin binary.

 1. Enable the database secrets engine if it is not already enabled: